-From healing my own debilitating disease, and with over two decades of professional experience working with clients and students helping them heal as well, I am firm believer that we can use food as medicine.
+Healing my own debilitating disease, and with over two decades of professional experience working with clients to help them heal as well, I am a firm believer that we can use food as both preventative, and healing medicine.

 We are literally walking, talking, living, and breathing food.